What is First Direct mortgages?

 First Direct mortgage customer reviews

-First Direct only scores 1.8 out of 5.0 based on the opinions of over 3,500 reviewers on independent customer review site Trustpilot.
-With 62% of respondents categorising the company as "bad", the main complaints were poor customer service and issues with using the First Direct app.
+First Direct scores 4.2 out of 5.0 based on the opinions of just under 10,000 reviewers on independent customer review site Trustpilot.
+With 58% of respondents categorising the company as "excellent".
 It's worth noting that these reviews are based on the company as a whole rather than the mortgage proposition specifically.
 Indeed, according to consumer site Which?, First Direct mortgages ranked joint first out of 16 mortgage lenders.
 This was based on assessments of customer service, value for money and transparency of charges, among other criteria.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 But as you can clearly see this has in no way influenced this independent and balanced review of the product.
 The following link can be used if you do not wish to help Money to the Masses or take advantage of any exclusive offers - ClearScore, MSM Credit Monitor